gbabohernest/100-Days-of-Code/progress/progress.md

 - improving my problem skills is a great way to get started on the journey of becoming a skilled programmer.

 - solving these coding challenges has help with that, it has help me think about the problems and come up with an algorithm before writing a single line of code.

+## Day 22 - 30 [June 30, 2023]

+- Start working on a testimonials-slider project from Frontend Mentor

+- create the markup for the entire project

+- use scss for styling

+- Javascript for slider functionality

+**Thoughts**

+- Building projects from frontend mentor is a great way to put into practice what you have learn.

+- This project took me while to finished due to my battle with a fever when I started to build the testimonials-slider.

+- I implemented the slider functionality with Javascript and dynamically adding the contents to the various element when the dom loads.

+- This project was another great way to practice my javascript skills and it was a great learning experience.
+I am looking forward to building more projects with javascript.